CryptoManiac/open-ethereum-pool-pps/README.md

     "luckWindow": [64, 128, 256],
     // Max number of payments to display in frontend "payments": 50,
-    // Max numbers of blocks to display in frontend "blocks": 50,
+    // Max numbers of shifts to display in frontend "longShifts": 30,
+    "shortShifts": 24,

     /* If you are running API node on a different server where this module is reading data from redis writeable slave, you must run an api instance with this option enabled in order to purge hashrate stats from main redis node.